 The medical term for high potassium is hyperkalemia.
 Hyperkalemia (high potassium) is a condition in which there is too much potassium in your blood.
-One way to remember this medical term is the first few letters "hyper" means excess or too much.
-The symbol "K+" represents the word potassium.
+One way to remember this medical term is that "hyper" means excess or too much, and the symbol "K+" represents the word potassium.
 When you combine hyper (too much) with K+ (potassium), this = too much potassium, also known as hyperkalemia.